WackyChomp/dip/README.md

 Given the recent rise and public attention of AI art around October (10/2022), it too exciting and impressive to ignore.
 Currently there are divisive consensus regarding its usage and legality purposes.

-One thing I know for sure is that we are living in an incredible moment in time where we see the birth and transformation of AI.
+One thing I know for sure is that we are living in an incredible moment in time where we see the birth, growth, and transformation of AI.
 From here on out, it can only improve

 <br><b>Project Purpose / Vision:</b>
 * Showcasing creativity through prompts
-* Pushing generative boundaries
+* Pushing AI generative boundaries
 * Allowing users to create/post publicly